 The siren has one or more fans rotating at high speed, causing air to be forced outwards by centrifugal force, creating a high pressure at the impeller's circumference.
 The high pressure air is unable to flow continually due to the shutters at the end of the blades.
-Air can only escape when the shutters uncover the opening in the surrounding drum.
+There are an equal number of blades and holes in the drum.
+Air can only escape when the shutters uncover the openings in the surrounding drum.

 Typically, a British air raid siren rotates at 2850-2900 revolutions per minute, one end has 10 openings and 10 blades, the other has 12 of each.
 This creates two tones harmonically related to each other as a minor third.
 The tone in Hertz can be calculated by multiplying the rotation speed in R.P.M. by the number of openings and dividing by sixty.